CS601-F21/project-2-caracao718/README.md

 #### Brokers

-1. You will use this test application to *compare the performance* of the three `Broker` implementations.
+1. You will use this test application to *compare the performance* of the three `Framework.Broker` implementations.
-2. During interactive grading you will execute your program using all three implementations and you will need to be prepared to answer questions about why certain `Broker` implementations are faster than others.
+2. During interactive grading you will execute your program using all three implementations and you will need to be prepared to answer questions about why certain `Framework.Broker` implementations are faster than others.

 ### Additional Requirements

-1. For all `Broker` implementations, the list of subscribers must be thread safe.
+1. For all `Framework.Broker` implementations, the list of subscribers must be thread safe.
 2. Your solution must *accurately* measure the time required to complete delivery of all items to all subscribers.
 To achieve this you will need to ensure that your `shutdown` method works correctly---waiting until all items have been processed before returning.

 ### Program Execution